llm

 Turn on llm.core

-The Turn endpoint is part of the contract that provider microservices implement. llm.core itself is not a provider - calling its Turn endpoint returns 501.
+Each provider maps its native finish reason into the llmapi.StopReason* vocabulary; a custom provider must return one of those constants.
+Pure consumers of Chat need no change — the stop reason is handled inside the chat loop. llm.core itself is not a provider - calling its Turn endpoint returns 501.
 Use llmapi.NewClient(svc).ForHost(<providerHost>).Turn(...) to invoke a specific provider directly, or use Chat for the conversation loop.

 The endpoint stub is registered (rather than removed) because llmapi.Turn.URL() is referenced as the canonical form of the contract.